tarmas99/tarmas99.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a second-year PhD student at the Centre for Machine Intelligence and Data Science, Indian Institute of Technology, Bombay.
-I am supervised by Prof. Biplab Banerjee, Prof. Subhashis Chaudhuri, and Prof. Gemma Roig (Goethe University, Frankfurt).
-I work on Computer Vision problems related to Domain Adaptation, Domain Generalization and related topics in a continually changing scenario.
-I am grateful to have my PhD studies funded by Prime Minister Research Fellowship Programme.
+I am currently a second-year PhD candidate at the Centre for Machine Intelligence and Data Science, Indian Institute of Technology Bombay.
+My research is conducted under the guidance of Prof. Biplab Banerjee, Prof. Subhashis Chaudhuri, and Prof. Gemma Roig from Goethe University, Frankfurt.
+My primary research interests lie in Computer Vision, with a specific focus on Domain Adaptation, Domain Generalization in Continually changing environment under limited data scenarios.
+I am grateful to be a recipient of the prestigious Prime Minister Research Fellowship Programme, which supports my doctoral studies.

-Prior to joining my PhD, I did my Master's from the Indian Institute of Technology, Patna, under the supervision of Prof. Asif Ekbal.
-I worked on a variety of problems related to Medical imaging (Thesis topic) and code summarization (AI for Code).
+Prior to joining my PhD, I completed my Master's degree at the Indian Institute of Technology Patna, where I worked under the supervision of Prof. Asif Ekbal.
+My Master’s thesis focused on Medical Imaging, and I also conducted research in AI for Code, specifically on code summarization.

 🥈 I received **Institute Silver Medal** in my M.Tech. at Indian Instiute of Technology, Patna.